 If I loose tail while in a hover, I too tend to spin out of control and the only solution is to try to gain some altitude and desperately try to get the situation under control.
 I'm not a very skilled helicopter pilot either, so it tends to take a while.
 Reminds me of AI :)

-Updated by Suma about 4 years ago
+Updated by Suma over 4 years ago

 - Status changed from New to Resolved

 Should be a bit improved with 82464.
 I am not willing to dedicated any more time to it, therefore unless I have caused some other major problems by the fix, I suggest closing it here.

 That said in some situations it still happens.